AdaCore/spark2014/docs/lrm/source/introduction.rst

 for a general Ada 2012 compiler, |SPARK| specific aspects may have to be replaced by their equivalent pragmas.
-The |SPARK| dynamic semantics are the same as Ada 2012 with the exception of some new aspects, pragmas and attributes which have dynamic semantics.
-Additionally, the new dynamic semantics only affect assertion expressions so if assertion expressions are ignored then the dynamic semantics of an Ada 2012 program are the same as a |SPARK|
+The |SPARK| dynamic semantics are the same as Ada 2012 with the exception of some new aspects, pragmas and attributes which have dynamic semantics and the mathematical arithmetic in assertion expressions.
+Additionally, the new dynamic semantics only affect assertion expressions so if assertion expressions are ignored then the dynamic semantics of an Ada 2012 program are the same as a |SPARK| program.
-program.

 |SPARK| programs that have failed their static analysis checks can still be
 valid Ada 2012 programs.
 An incorrect |SPARK| program with, say, flow